fizzbee-io/website/content/tutorials/getting-started.md

 atomic action Add:
     a = (a + 1) % 3
     b = (b + 1) % 3
 {{% /fizzbee %}}

 ## Oneof
-Oneof block modifier indicates, only one of the statements in the block will be executed.
+Oneof block modifier indicates only one of the statements in the block will be executed.

 {{% fizzbee %}}
 action Init: